eProsima/Fast-DDS/examples/C++/DDS/ContentFilteredTopicExample/README.md

 ./DDSContentFilteredTopicExample --publisher
 ```

-The Subscriber with the default filter should received only the samples between indexes 5 and 9, while the Subscriber with the custom filter should received samples which index is lower than 3 and greater than 5.
+The Subscriber with the default filter should received only the samples between indexes 5 and 9, while the Subscriber with the custom filter should received samples which index is lower than 3 or greater than 5.

-In order to know further possible arguments please run
+In order to know further possible arguments please run:

 ```
 ./DDSContentFilteredTopicExample --help